Location Analysis: Peterborough-Stamford Wild Hunt - Part Four

 Here's Hannah:

-It seems as though human bone became rarer in England's east Midlands but continued to be valued when donated by a relative or sold as a souvenir by the post-Reformation justice system.
+It seems human bone became rarer in England's east Midlands but were still valued when donated by a relative or sold as a souvenir by the justice system.

 From Lace maker's bobbins: